The expert clarifies the doubts of future mothers.

 Unfortunately, establishing a scientifically acceptable minimum bacterial load that warrants antibiotic treatment and the therapy of choice in the absence of symptoms remains a critical issue.

 In other words, it is not clear in what quantities and when Ureaplasma and Myco are present in the vaginal mucosa, not as commensals but as hosts that could cause problems.
-This means that the mere finding of Urea or Mycoplasma requires us to administer the antibiotic.
+This means that the mere finding of Ureaplasma/Mycoplasma requires us to administer the antibiotic.
 To administer it regardless, when we arbitrarily deem any bacterial load as pathological and thus deserving of treatment, even if the pregnant woman lacks specific symptoms.

 What are the first choice antibiotics that are prescribed?